LLNL/blt/docs/creating_documentation.rst

 BLT provides a ``blt_add_sphinx_target()`` macro which, which will look for a ``conf.py`` file in the current directory and add a command to build the Sphinx docs using this file to the ``docs`` CMake target.

+.. admonition:: blt_add_sphinx_target
+   :class: hint

+   A macro to create a named sphinx target for user documentation.
+   Assumes there is a ``conf.py`` sphinx configuration file in the current directory.
+   This macro is active when BLT is configured with a valid ``SPHINX_EXECUTABLE`` path.

 Here is an example of using ``blt_add_sphinx_target()`` in a CMakeLists.txt file: